CONSTITUTION AND BY-LAWS

 ARTICLES VI – OFFICERS

-Officer of the LFA Board shall be the President, Vice-President, Secretary, Treasurer, High School representative, Freshman representative and a Middle School representative.
+Officer of the LFA Board shall be the President, Vice-President, Secretary, Treasurer, representative at-large #1, representative at-large #2 and representative at-large #3.

-The President, vice-President, Secretary, Treasurer, High School representative, Freshman representative and Middle School representative shall be elected at the annual meeting of the membership in the month of November to assume the office immediately to serve a term of one (1) year.
+The President, vice-President, Secretary, Treasurer, representative at-large #1, representative at-large #2 and representative at-large #3 shall be elected at the annual meeting of the membership in the month of December to assume the office immediately to serve a term of (2) years for President, vice-President, Secretary and Treasurer and one (1) year for representatives at-large.
+No board member shall be allowed to hold the same position for more than consecutive (2) terms.

 The president shall be the Chief Executive Officer of the LFA.
 In the absence or in the case of a vacancy in the office of the president, the Vice-President shall assume the position of chief executive officer.
 The President, or in the case of absence, the Vice –President or other officer, shall preside at the meeting of the Board.
 The officers of the LFA have duties and responsibilities as may be established from time to time by the Board.